 In order to focus on the essential behavioral semantics of SpecC, we basically assume that the continuation of the control-flow of each (sequential) behavior is determined by values of the function programCounter which is initially set to the first statement of each behavior b.
 After checking their current watching conditions, all running behaviors execute their statements.
-In order to express that a user defined behavior Sel f can be executed only when it is running and the programCounter is assigned to the specific statement, we use the following abbreviation:
+In order to express that a user defined behavior Self can be executed only when it is running and the programCounter is assigned to the specific statement, we use the following abbreviation:

+'''

-$Self \ executes \ \texttt{statement} \equiv programCounter(Self) = \texttt{statement} \land phase := ExecuteBehaviors \land status(Self) = running$
+Self\ executes\ \mathtt{statement} \equiv \\ programCounter(Self) = \mathtt{statement} \land \\ phase := ExecuteBehaviors \land \\ status(Self) = running

+'''

 After executing the last statement of a behavior b, the behavior completes and we set status(b) := completed.
-As a special case, when having completed the behavior of an interrupt handler (explained later), we additionally set the status of all descendent behaviors of the parent, $b_i \in descendant(b_i)$, from interrupted back to waiting.
+As a special case, when having completed the behavior of an interrupt handler (explained later), we additionally set the status of all descendent behaviors of the parent $p, b_i \in descendant(p)$ , from interrupted back to waiting.
 The parent of a behavior is defined to be the behavior which has spawned the interrupt handler and its descendents are defined to be all child behaviors (and their children) which were also interrupted together with b.

 Variable Assignment.
 Right-hand-side values in signal assignments are immediately assigned to the current value of variable v.
 Parallel write accesses to the value of a variable are allowable.
 Competing concurrent assignments to variables v are non-deterministically resolved and are individual to each implementation.
-We denote this by resolve(competingValues(value(Expr))) which first computes the value of Expr and stores it into a virtual data structure keeping all concurrent assignments.
+We denote this by $resolve(competing\ Values(value(Expr)))$ which first computes the value of Expr and stores it into a virtual data structure keeping all concurrent assignments.
 Finally, resolve selects non-deterministically one of these values.
+Note here that ASMs cannot directly express non-deterministic behavior so that we have to introduce the resolve function which models the non-deterministic behavior of concurrent write accesses to SpecC variables.